A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: What if the 2020 Census Used Swapping?

-\item This DP specification covers all of the primary 2020 Census data products \citep{bureauCensusBureauReleases} (which are listed in Subsection~\ref{secOverview2020DAS}) but not other data products which are derived from the 2020 Census Edited File, such as the 2020 DAS accuracy metrics \citep{uscensusbureau2020CensusDisclosure2023}, the Population and Housing Unit Estimates \citep{uscensusbureauMethodologyUnitedStates2023} and the National Population Projections \citep{uscensusbureauMethodologyAssumptionsInputs2023}.
+\begin{remark}[DP specification of the overall 2020 DAS] This DP specification covers all of the primary 2020 Census releases \citep{bureauCensusBureauReleases} discussed previously in this section, but not other data products that were derived from the 2020 CEF, such as the 2020 DAS accuracy metrics \citep{uscensusbureau2020CensusDisclosure2023}, the Population and Housing Unit Estimates \citep{uscensusbureauMethodologyUnitedStates2023}, and the National Population Projections \citep{uscensusbureauMethodologyAssumptionsInputs2023}.
 We were unable to locate information on the DP specifications associated with these data products.
-Nevertheless, as with any data release, they necessarily increase the total privacy-loss budget associated with the 2020 Census.
+Nevertheless, as with any data release, they necessarily increase the total PLB associated with the 2020 Census.
 They could also possibly weaken the 2020 Census's DP flavor by increasing the invariants, weakening the output premetric, or increasing the resolution of the input premetric.
-Moreover, the USCB may make additional releases in the future, such as the Surname File \citep{uscensusbureauDecennialCensusSurname2016} or research papers generated with access to Census microdata \citep{hawes2020CensusDisclosure}.
+Moreover, the USCB may make additional releases in the future, such as the Surname File \citep{uscensusbureauDecennialCensusSurname2016} or research papers generated with access to census microdata \citep{hawes2020CensusDisclosure}.
 These releases would further weaken the DP specification for the 2020 Census.
-In comparison, under data swapping, the privacy loss budget and DP flavor covers all data releases (Subsection~\ref{sec:whatif}).
+In comparison, under data swapping, the PLB and DP flavor covers all data releases (Section~\ref{sec:whatif}).